cosmos72/gomacro/gls/README.md

 #### Why not the same goroutine ID? ####

-To avoid fiddling with the internal layout of `runtime.g` struct, only its address is taken.
+To avoid fiddling with the internal layout of `runtime.g` struct, we only take its address.

 Accessing the `goid` field would require knowing its offset within the struct, which is both tedious and error-prone to retrieve, since it's an unexported